Can't Decide on a Health Career?

 - Random drug/alcohol screening

-HACC will not admit you to the program with a disqualifying criminal history or child abuse history.
+HACC will not admit you to the clinical portion of the program with a disqualifying criminal history or child abuse history.

-I can't decide if I want a health career.
+I can't decide upon a specific health career.
 What should I do?

 - Download Questions to ask yourself (pdf).

 - View HACC's health career programs.
 Review admission criteria (to apply for clinicals).
-Review technical standards for those programs.
+Review essential qualifications for those programs.

-- Use the Career InfoNet.
+- Use the Career InfoNet website.
 You will find:

 - Fastest-growing occupations